phac-nml/primer-schemes/README.md

 # primer-schemes
-Schemes for SarsCoV2 sequencing to be used in sequence analysis pipelines
+Schemes for SarsCoV2 sequencing to be used in sequence analysis pipelines.
+- Note that the matching scheme names with and without the "V" in front are the exact same, the "V" is needed for the newer versions of the `artic` pipeline to run with the wanted primer scheme
+    - The names without the "V" have been left in for compatibility with previous versions/automations already in place

 ## Files